danijar/ninjax/README.md

 ## Limitations

 Ninjax is still a young library.
-One current limitation is that LAX symbolic control flow and computing gradients of gradients has not been tested and might not work correctly.
-If you are interested in this functionality or encounter any other issues, let me know.
+One current limitation is that you cannot create new variables inside of symbolic control flow like `nj.cond()` and `nj.scan()`.
+This is the same in other common JAX frameworks.
+Just call the inner function once before the control flow to work around this.

 ## Questions